 A value stream map lays out the process flow, thus allowing you to understand a product's movements better.
 The tool enables a business to know about the steps that add value to processes and those that don't.
 Therefore, you can easily identify wastage and inefficiencies.

 A well-developed value stream map reveals existing gaps, allowing you to find the best solutions to fill them.

 Take product inspection, for example.
-The process is critical in providing good quality goods even though consumers don’t ask for it.
+The process is critical in providing good quality goods even though consumers don't ask for them.
 Failing to inspect for quality would result in poor standard offerings that would not satisfy customers.

 Why should your company consider value stream maps for process optimisation?
 The biggest advantage is that the technique lets you check for the seven wastes of lean from start to finish of a product or service.
 These wastes are transport, notion, inventory, waiting, overproduction, over-processing and defects.
 Any element in a process that a customer won't pay for is considered waste, and the more you reduce it, the bigger the cost savings.